-30 Jan OMAR ARAGONES & ERIK WASHINGTON ANNOUNCE ‘INTROE’ PROJECT ALONGSIDE UPCOMING ONEFREQ ‘FREQTAPE’ EP RELEASE
+30 Jan OMAR ARAGONES & ERIK WASHINGTON ANNOUNCE ‘INTROE’ PROJECT AND UPCOMING ONEFREQ ‘FREQTAPE’ EP

 In early February, newly formed group OE will release an EP you didn’t even know that you’ve been dying to hear.
 Singer/songwriter Omar Aragones and musician/producer Erik Washington have recently undergone a momentous merger resulting in the birth of their forthcoming EP, Introe.
 Although the duo has kept their project under wraps, PLAYGROUND DETROIT had a chance to catch up with the artists for a taste of the finished product.